-Campers participate in several intensive days of flute study, from Tuesday evening to Saturday morning.
-The camp culminates in a demonstration performance for parents, family and friends on Saturday, 11:00 a.m.
+Campers participate in several intensive days of flute study, from Sunday afternoon June 25, 2017 to Thursday afternoon, June 29, 2017.
+The camp culminates in a demonstration performance for parents, family and friends on Thursday, 4:00 p.m.

 The camp faculty is comprised primarily of the Mansfield University Music Department and is augmented by individuals in the music field who are outstanding players and teachers.
 Camp counselors are selected Mansfield University alumni and music majors and will also serve as teaching staff by helping to coach master classes and chamber ensembles.
 The counselor to camper ratio is 1:10.
 Campers and counselors live in the campus residence hall and eat in the campus cafeteria.

-Dr. Christine Moulton, Assistant Professor of Flute at Mansfield University of PA, is a member of the Manhattan Contemporary Chamber Ensemble and the Pennsylvania Sinfonia Orchestra.
-She performs in the annual Finger Lakes Chamber Music Festival every summer and with groups such as the Philadelphia Boys Choir and in the Savoy Company’s Gilbert & Sullivan productions in Philadelphia.
-As an orchestral musician she has performed with orchestras including the The Manhattan Chamber Orchestra, Allentown Symphony, the Northeastern PA Philharmonic, Lehigh Valley Chamber Orchestra and Bach Choir of Bethlehem and participated in the Spoleto Festivals both in the USA and Italy.
+Christine Fish Moulton is Associate Professor of Flute at Mansfield University of PA.
+She is a member of the Manhattan Contemporary Chamber Ensemble, Pennsylvania Sinfonia Orchestra and the annual Finger Lakes Chamber Music Festival.
+Recent solo and chamber music concerts were on WVIA, WCNY and WXXI public radio stations as well as in NYC's Symphony Space and Carnegie Hall's Weill and Zankel Halls.
+As an orchestral musician she has performed with orchestras including the The Manhattan Chamber Orchestra, Allentown Symphony, the Northeastern PA Philharmonic, Lehigh Valley Chamber Orchestra and participated in the Spoleto Festivals both in the USA and Italy.
 Dr. Moulton has served on the teaching faculties at the Manhattan School of Music, Northampton Community College and the Community Music School of Allentown.
+She performs and presents classes and workshops throughout the northeast.
+Bachelor of Arts degree from Boston Conservatory of Music, Masters from Manhattan School of Music and DMA from Rutgers University.
+She is secretary of the Marcel Moyse Society.

 For further information contact the Music Department by calling (570) 662-4710.